underscoreio/underscoreio/src/html/_drafts/liftrx.md

 ### The Basic Ideas

-There are two fundamental sides to the RxLift model: mapping an Observable stream of values to JavaScript pushed via Lift's Comet support to the client to update elements on the client; and a stream of values from AJAX updates from the client in the form of an Observable.
+There are several fundamental ideas in the RxLift model:

+* an Observable stream of values is mapped to JavaScript, which is pushed via Lift's Comet support to the client, to update elements on the client
+* AJAX updates from the client are mapped into an Observable stream of values
-We will use Lift's existing mechanism for binding the HTML for these reactive components into templates which is well understood and very simple.
+* Lift's existing mechanism for binding the HTML for these reactive components into templates is still used

-The above leads to this model:
+The core model:
 {% highlight scala %}
 case class RxComponent[I, O](consume: Observable[I] ⇒ RxElement[O])